FSLASER/re4-job-file-api/README.md

 Before running any script, make sure to:

 1. Update the `pass_code` with your user passcode from the website
-2. Update the `device_access_code` with the code from your device's touchscreen
+2. Update the `device_id` with your device's unique ID
 3. Set the correct paths for input and output files

 ---